tyzippy/edx-documentation/en_us/shared/developing_course/outline_studio_lms.rst

 In the following image, the Studio view of the course outline is on the left.
-On the right is the view of the course outline in the LMS, where learners view the course.
+On the right is the view of the course outline in the LMS.

 .. image:: ../../../shared/images/Course_Outline_LMS.png
    :alt: Sections, subsections, and units in the course outline in Studio and